Walter Brennan: Other TV roles and Disney

 Brennan starred as the wealthy executive Walter Andrews in the short-lived 1964–1965 ABC series The Tycoon, with Van Williams.

-Brennan had a support part in Those Calloways (1965), his first film for the Disney Organisation, where he was again paired with Brandon deWilde.
+Brennan had a support part in Those Calloways (1965), his first Disney film, again paired with Brandon deWilde.
 He had a small role in The Oscar (1966).

-In 1967, he starred in another ABC series, The Guns of Will Sonnett (1967–1969), as an older man in search of his gunfighter son, James Sonnett, with his grandson, Jeff, played by Dack Rambo.
+In 1967, he starred in another ABC series, The Guns of Will Sonnett (1967–1969), as an older man in search of his gunfighter son.
 It ran for two seasons.

-Brennan was top billed in Disney's The Gnome-Mobile (1967) and did a pilot for a TV series Horatio Alger Jones that was not picked up.
+Brennan was top-billed in Disney's The Gnome-Mobile (1967) and made a pilot for the TV series Horatio Alger Jones, which did not become a series.

 After a support role in Who's Minding the Mint?
 (1967), he returned to Disney for The One and Only, Genuine, Original Family Band (1968).

 Brennan had a part as the villain in Support Your Local Sheriff!
 (1969) with James Garner.